 Finally, to obtain the desired form of Equation~\eqref{eq::lb_sp} for any $\eta>0$ (different from the $\eta$ above) we simply choose $M = \frac{B-\mu}{\eta}$, which provides

 This is sufficient to conclude that Equation~\eqref{eq::lb_sp} holds, and hence to verify Assumption~\ref{ass::relaxed_sp}.
 The polynomial $(c_n)$ depends on $\eta$, which is not a problem since a fixed value of $\eta>0$ is considered in the proofs where this lower bound is used.
-Furthermore, to prove Assumption~\ref{ass::sampling_prob} directly it suffices to choose $\eta=\cO(\sqrt{n})$. \end{proof}
+We can remark that we could also prove the lower bound of Assumption~\ref{ass::sampling_prob} directly by choosing $\eta=\cO(\sqrt{n})$. \end{proof}